ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

     Program received signal SIGINT, Interrupt.
     0x0001f31e in ?? ()

 It seems stuck at 0x1f31e.
-To see the instruction, use the "i" formatter:
+To see the instruction, use the `i` formatter:

     (gdb) x /i $pc
     => 0x1f31e:	b.n	0x1f31e

-You've reached a branch-to-self (possibly compiled from while(1)), so it's not going any further.
+You've reached a branch-to-self (possibly compiled from `while(1)`), so it's not going any further.

 It's either a deliberate infinite loop or a panic.
-An idle loop would have a wfi or wfe instruction in it, at least.
+An idle loop would have a `wfi` or `wfe` instruction in it, at least.

 Look at the instruction stream leading to this loop.
 Most instructions are encoded on two bytes, but some need four.
-You want to see about four instructions before PC, which means the start address will be roughly $pc - 8:
+You want to see about four instructions before PC, which means the start address will be roughly `$pc - 8`:

     (gdb) x /4i $pc - 8
        0x1f316:	mov	r1, sp                      ; Put sp into r1